zaerald/fx-rates-api/README.md

 The rates provided from the table is just a fake data, and not necessarily precise, this fake provider is only useful for testing the behavior of our service.
 They are just for demonstration purposes, and querying `USD` to `AED` for instance will not work, as there is no mapping between them.
-Please use the [exchangerates.io](http://exchangerates.io) provider if you want to test with multiple currencies.
+Please use the [exchangeratesapi.io](http://exchangeratesapi.io) provider if you want to test with multiple currencies.

-Check "Changing providers" section on how to change a provider.
+Check "Changing Providers" section on how to change a provider.

 ## Changing Providers